I Love You, Beth Cooper poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Beth Cooper actually shows up at Denis's house with her friends, marking his active choice to engage with her rather than retreating.
 He invites them in, committing to the adventure and leaving his safe world behind., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Denis and Beth share an intimate moment where she opens up about her real life and insecurities.
+Significantly, this crucial beat Denis and Beth share an intimate moment where she opens up about her real life and insecurities.
 Denis realizes she's interested in him, marking a false victory - he thinks he's won her over, but he hasn't yet proven himself worthy., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (72% through) represents the emotional nadir.
 Here, Denis fails spectacularly when trying to prove his courage, embarrassing himself in front of Beth.
 His fantasy dies - he realizes Beth may not be who he imagined, and he may not be the hero he hoped to become.
 The magical night is falling apart., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.